Development of motor skills in 4- to 5-year-olds. Follow your child’s milestones step by step.

 -

-Find out how to support your child’s gross motor skill development through books.
-(In French)
+Learn how you can support your child’s gross motor skill development through books. (in French)

 How can you help your child progress?

 Every child is different and develops at their own pace.
 That said, you can help foster your child’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
-The table below outlines small, age-specific actions you can take that will benefit your child’s gross motor skill development.
+The table below shows simple, ageappropriate ways to help your child develop their gross motor skills.

 Comfort